EU frustrated with UK's Brexit dithering

 In an indication of their frustration and concern, the statement that leaders were to adopt calls for preparedness on all outcomes, including a no-deal scenario.

-In a gathering were the agenda was topped by divisions over how to handle migration, the departure of the UK was the least controversial point.
+In a gathering were the agenda was topped by divisions over how to handle migration, the departure of the UK was the least controversial point among the EU-27.

 Over Thursday's working dinner, May updated her colleagues on the UK's perspective on progress.
 As customary, no questions were asked.